 How To Safely Dispose Of Mercury Containing Ceramic Plates

 If your ceramic plate contains mercury – typically found in older dinnerware sets – it should not be thrown away with regular household waste but instead disposed of safely at a hazardous waste facility near you; contact your local municipality for more information on these services.
 It is important that any mercury containing material is handled properly due to its potential health risks; this includes avoiding crushing any mercury containing ceramics since doing so will release toxic vapours that can harm humans and animals alike.

-Similarly, see if you can recycle 3d printer plastic.
+Similarly, see if you can recycle chair mats.

 Where To Find Local Recycling Centers Or Companies That Accept Used Ceramic Plates